cmdcolin/EDTA/README.md

 			(default); 1, use rice TEs to continue.
       --u [float]	Neutral mutation rate to calculate the age of intact LTR elements.
 			 Intact LTR age is found in this file: *EDTA_raw/LTR/*.pass.list.
 Default: 1.3e-8 (per bp per year, from rice).
-      --threads|-t	[int]	Number of theads to run this script (default: 4) --help|-h	Display this help info
+      --threads|-t	[int]	Number of threads to run this script (default: 4) --help|-h	Display this help info

 ### Divide and conquer
-*Identify intact elements of a paticular TE type*:
+*Identify intact elements of a particular TE type*:

 1.Get raw TEs from a genome (specify `-type ltr|tir|helitron` in different runs)